mattsunner/mattsunner.com/content/posts/calculating-pi.md

 This function attempts to connect to a local SQLite file and if it doesn’t exist, it creates it.
 This ensures the script will operate properly even if a .db file hasn’t been created yet.
 The SQLite table, called “results”, has a very simple schema to collect the one data point being calculated, the experimental value of Pi.

-Lastly, there is a procedure to run the script and gather a command line input from the user.
+Lastly, there is a procedure to run the script and gather a command line input from the user for the number of times the application should calculate Pi.

 ```python
 if __name__ == '__main__':